Steve Kinney

 The task

-Step 1: add a deployed-URL smoke spec
+Step 1: inspect the deployed-URL smoke spec

 Create tests/smoke/post-deploy.spec.ts in the Shelf repository.